18F/project-artifacts/approach.md

 At the same time, however, there are usually delays in scheduling interviews in the vast majority of projects.
 So do all you can to encourage your client to help contact potential interviewees as quickly as possible.
 Then prepare for the case that scheduling still spills over into week 2, for instance, which may push interviews into week 4.

+It may be important for your engagement to determine how ready the partner is to undertake a procurement begin to address some of the problems identified.
+You can deepen the understanding of how ready the partner is using some or all of the following questions as part of your data gathering activities:

+* How do they currently buy software?
+What are their current contract obligations (if any)?
+* Is the acquisition office open to doing things in a new way? (e.g. Publishing RFPs on Github, using smaller projects scopes, requiring open source, engaging new, non-traditional vendors)
+* What are the FAS vehicles (if any) that the partner could potentially use?
+* What barriers might the partner face around procurement? (e.g. are they required to use a certain contracting vehicle?
+Are there limitations on contracting vehicles based on the type of buy or funding?)
+* What are the procurement office's deadlines?
+How long does it take to issue a solicitation?
+How long do solicitations remain open?
+What is the average time to award a contract?

 As you gather data, make sure to bring the partner along as you synthesize it into findings and recommendations (blog post: [Getting partners on board with research findings](https://18f.gsa.gov/2018/02/06/getting-partners-on-board-with-research-findings/)).

 ## 5. Communicate your progress